joevandebilt/TopGrumps-CardGame/README.md

 # TopGrumps-CardGame
 The Top Grumps Cardgame where you can view the cards from the episodes and play a little 1v1 game against the computer.
+Currently hosted at [Joe's Dev Server](https://topgrumps.nkode.uk)

-##To-Do List
+## To-Do List
 - [ ] Animate Cards
 - [ ] Improve Design on Cards
 - [ ] Fix mobile views